katur/eegi/dbmigration/README.md

 the actual queries performed on the legacy database, etc).

-In a nutshell, however, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.
+In a nutshell, however, the script is broken into about 10 steps, each step roughly corresponding to migrating a single database table.
 These steps are ordered based on dependencies between steps.
 Within each step, the legacy database is queried
 (e.g. to fetch all the records from some legacy table).